Variables management#

 This command is used to save the current state of the variables

-database into an history item
+database into an history item.
+The Add/Mod history dialog is

 opened that includes text fields containing the current values of all

-defined in the database.
-The history item
+design variables defined in the database.
+The history item is

 given a default name that should be changed in the corresponding text